-Conclusion
+C. Conclusion

-Staff recommends that Merritt Island's WWTP and collection system should be considered 100 percent U&U. Also, staff recommends that a 5 percent adjustment to purchased power and chemical expenses be made for excessive I&I.
+We find that Merritt Island's WWTP and collection system shall be considered 100 percent U&U. Also, we find that a 5 percent adjustment to purchased power and chemical expenses shall be made for excessive I&I.